COVID-19 Updates: Taking steps to return to normal.

 - fit within one of the 3 funding streams listed above

-- address at least one of the outcomes identified for the funding stream
+- work toward at least one of the outcomes identified for the funding stream

 How to apply

-Before applying, review the Application Guidelines (PDF, 1.1 MB).
+Before applying, review the Application Guidelines (PDF, 283 KB).
 It contains detailed information that you need to know before you decide to apply.

 - Application Form (XLSX, 25 KB)

-We will only consider complete applications.
-A complete application consists of all 3 documents listed in Step 3 along with supporting documentation.
+A complete application consists of all 3 documents listed in Step 4 along with documentation listed under ‘Application Requirements’ in the Application Guidelines.

-Read the Application Guidelines document carefully for the details to ensure you have included all necessary information.
+Read the Application Guidelines carefully to ensure you have included all necessary information.

 - Submit your completed application documents in one email to [email protected].